 For these data, additional information is stored in the TRAJ file:

-Concerning “Near Surface” samples:
+Concerning “Near Surface” samples (provided by the Aanderaa 4330 optode):

-DOXY and PPOX_DOXY parameters are computed and added to these measurements;
+DOXY and PPOX_DOXY parameters are computed and added to these measurements and stored in the TRAJ file;

-These measurements are stored in the PROF file, in the same profile as the remaining DOXY data, not in a dedicated “Near-surface sampling: []” profile.
-They are also stored in the TRAJ file;
+DOXY parameter is computed and added to these measurements and stored in the PROF file, in the same profile as the remaining DOXY data (i.e. not in a dedicated “Near-surface sampling: []” profile).

 As these measurements are sampled after Ascent End Time (associated MC=600) and before Transmission Start Time (associated MC=700), the reference MC used is MC=700 and they are stored in the TRAJ file with the MC=700-10=690.

-Concerning “Near Surface Bladder deflated” samples:
+Concerning “Surface Bladder deflated” samples:

 PPOX_DOXY parameter is computed and added to these measurements;